 The Difference You Make for Evergreen Students

-The global pandemic, tensions over equity and racial justice, economic uncertainty, and divisiveness surrounding our democracy have reminded us now more than ever the world needs Greeners.
-Greeners like Tarah Baker '22, Parris Miller '22, Emma Rose Faerber '23, and many others whose passions, ingenuity, and tenacity coupled with the power of their Evergreen education will position them to be leaders with the capacity to address the challenges facing our world.
+Gifts to the Art of Giving accelerate the achievements of students like EL’ona Kearney '22 and Alison Howard '24, whose passions, ingenuity, and tenacity coupled with the power of their Evergreen education will position them to be leaders with the capacity to address the challenges facing our world.

-Thanks to your generosity and Evergreen’s resilient community of alumni, donors and friends, scholarships made possible by the Art of Giving increase in value as students progress toward graduation - from $2,000 for first-year students to $3,000 for seniors.
+Thanks to your generosity and Evergreen’s resilient community of alumni, donors and friends, scholarships made possible by the Art of Giving increase in value as students progress toward graduation.
 This multi-year commitment is a powerful vote of confidence providing stability and added support as students persist to graduation.

 - Average age: 27 years old